zanuaa/global-data-job-market-salary-analysis/README.md

 Experience-Based Pay Scales
 Employment Type Distribution

+## Tools
+- SQL (MySQL / PostgreSQL)

 ## Analysis Approach
 - Data exploration and aggregation using SQL queries.
 - Use of filtering, grouping, and window functions.

 ## Conclusion

-The analysis shows that data-related roles are increasingly specialized by business domain, and salary levels rise significantly with experience.
-The largest compensation gap appears between mid-level and senior roles, indicating strong demand for advanced expertise.
-Geographic factors also play a major role, with Western markets—particularly the United States—offering the highest salary premiums.
+Analysis shows that the role of data is becoming more specialized, with salaries increasing significantly based on experience level.
+The largest gap occurs between mid-level and senior positions, reflecting strong demand for advanced skills.
+Geographical factors also play a role, as Western markets, particularly the United States, offer the highest salaries.

 ## Recommendations